michaelpmaley/transaction-manager/README.md

 * report the balance for each account and the monthly balance for the checking account

 Notes:
-* All folder locations and filenames can be easily adjusted at the top of the index.js file.
+* All folder locations and filenames can be easily adjusted at the top of each .js file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>